 All Catholic schools and academies (including Catholic independent and special schools) are subject to a diocesan inspection at least every five years.

-Schools are inspected under the Catholic Schools Inspection (CSI) Framework All inspections are for two days with a minimum of two inspectors and schools are given two working days' notice.
-If you are expecting the Catholic School Inspection (CSI) phone call, the CSI Checklist for Governors is essential reading.
+They are inspected under the new Catholic Schools Inspection (CSI) Framework.
+All inspections are for two days with a minimum of two inspectors.
+Schools will be given two days' notice (including the day of the call).